History of Wycombe Wanderers F.C.: Formation and early years (1887–1895)

 The early years saw the club change its headquarters, using a number of public houses close to the Rye.
 In addition to the Steam Engine, they included the Masons Arms and the Nags Head.
 The Rye was, and still is today, a long stretch of public land to the east of the town centre.
 In 1891 the club secured the use of the Cricket Ground for a Junior Cup tie.
 This enabled the club to charge spectators and keep out the rowdy element which afflicted all football at the time.
 The following season saw the club use the cricket ground on a regular basis.
-At the start of the 1893–94 season the club managed to secure use of Spring Meadow for a £5 annual rent.
+At the start of the 1893–94 season the club secured the use of Spring Meadow for a £5 annual rent.
 Integral in this move was right-back Charley Harper, who became secretary.
 The move was a great success, with a 2,000 crowd recorded for a friendly against Wolverton London and North Western Railway.
 There was also a Cup double, with victories in both the High Wycombe Challenge Cup and the Maidenhead Norfolkians Cup.